 - Streamline complex routine tasks, e.g., to use neural network-based OCR for paper document workflows.

-- Gain an edge over competitors by improving general productivity allowing employees to focus more on strategic goals and tasks requiring human involvement.
+- Gain an edge over competitors by improving general productivity by improving general productivity that allows employees to focus more on essential strategic goals and tasks.

 The output of ML-based approach depends inextricably on data crunching power and the quality of data used for training.
-When launching, for instance, a computer vision project, it is necessary to cooperate with computer vision engineers to gather relevant and comprehensive datasets.
+When launching, say, a computer vision project, it is vital to cooperate with computer vision engineers to gather relevant and comprehensive datasets.

 Additionally, deep learning technique can facilitate solving cybersecurity issues.
-Today’s hacker attacks grow more sophisticated, but deep learning-based algorithms can also be very good at identifying deviations from normal patterns.
+Today’s hacker attacks grow more and more sophisticated.
+But deep learning-based algorithms can be incredibly good at identifying deviations from normal patterns.
 This model first singles out what is normal and then compares abnormal events with the norm.
-Such an approach is known as unsupervised learning that enables algorithms to detect more threats than those they have been trained on.
+The approach is known as unsupervised learning.
+It enables algorithms to detect more threats than those they have been trained on.

-Introducing computer vision into workflow processes can help businesses ensure unrivaled customer experience and adopt more secure resource-saving approaches through automating manual tasks.
+Introducing computer vision into workflow processes allows automating routine and repetitive tasks.
+It can also help businesses ensure unrivaled customer experience and adopt more secure resource-saving approaches.